dasampson/home_automation_net/README.md

 # Home Automation Project
 ---
-Driver code for the BMP085 and DHT22 sensors originated from Adafruit and has not been modified.
-For more information on setting up these sensors, please visit the Adafruit website.
-When properly implemented this project enables you to use a Raspberry Pi to record and log the relative humidity, barometric pressure, temperature, and event records.
+This project enables you to use a Raspberry Pi to record and log the relative humidity, barometric pressure, temperature, and event records.
 It is possible to implement the sensors, API, and database on one Raspberry Pi or spread it out among several (i.e. one pi running the database, another running the API, and as many others as you want running sensors).

 ## Set Up the Raspberry Pi
 ---